Recurate Annotator — Chrome Extension Architecture¶

 Removing annotations — three mechanisms¶

-- Click an annotation in the ResponseView → toggles it off directly
+- Click annotated text in the ResponseView → toggles it off directly

 - Click delete in the AnnotationList → removes by ID